NVIDIA/trt-samples-for-hackathon-cn/cookbook/03-Workflow/README.md

 + A workflow of: export trained model from Paddlepaddle to ONNX, parse ONNX in TensorRT, build TensorRT engine and do inference.

+## Semantic Segmentation (C++ runtime)

++ A vision runtime in C++: read an image, run the engine, write a class map — with the pre- and post-processing that the tensor-in/tensor-out examples leave out.

 ## Workflow of TensorFlow2 -> ONNX -> TensorRT

 + A workflow of: export trained model from TensorFlow2 to ONNX, parse ONNX in TensorRT, build TensorRT engine and do inference.

+## pyTorch-KVCache-ONNX-TensorRT

++ An **autoregressive** model end to end: PyTorch → ONNX → TensorRT, with a KV cache.

 ## Workflow of ModelOptimizer post-processing -> TensorRT